corrymp/cse210/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

+## More Info
+This repository was cloned and modifed by CorryMP as a part of their classwork.
+You can find the original at `https://github.com/byui-cse/cse210-ww-student-template`.